red5pro/streaming-html5/src/page/test/conferenceComposite/README.md

 # Conference Participation using Red5 Pro

 This is an example of subscribing to all participants of a Group Conference.
+Additionally, it provides the ability to broadcast out the composite stream as the main group stream.

 To start a Participant, visit the [Conference Participant](../conferenceParticipant) example.

 ---